carmencchow/cyclistic_casestudy/README.md

 Opening stations around gyms/fitness centres to promote a healthier alternative / replace car trips

 Tiered Membership and Pricing Structure

 For riders who are not ready to make the leap from a casual member to an annual member, a monthly program at a fixed, reduced price can be successful in eventually transitioning this demographic to an annual membership.
 Running campaigns that highlight the dollar cost money saved, something along the lines of "1 Divvy bike trip is equal to 1 ride"

 To further incentive the annual memberhips, introduce a cost to casual riders by either increase after a certain distance quota is reached.
 For omparison sake - introduce a new rate structure, let's take a look at Chicago's Divvy Bike structure: Since casual riders are the most active during the summer months, launch campaigns ahead of the summer months that and introduce a monthly pass
 Although Cyclistiic is a fictional company, we can draw comparisons to Chicgago's DIvvy bikeshare program whose pay structure is posted ont heir website: https://divvybikes.com/pricing

 https://divvybikes.com/pricing

-<b>Suggestion #2:</b>

-Seasonality/Short-term options  - Campaigns target at causal member advertisting upgrades to annual memberships that highlight cost of savings, distance et.
-A discounted rate or other attractivee offers such advertisements at specific hotspots (See the top 10 visited stations) .
-Introducing a new pricing structure that would logically move people from causal to annual memberhipsj.
-Offering sign-up discounts or incentives to incentive causal membership to purchase annual memberships to increase enrollment.

 Other groups (particually students or low-income would be encouraged a a monthly membership or quarterly.

 Offer a two-teired annual plan where members have teh option to pay up front or month to month in installments may be more feasibale to increase and retain enrollment.
 Offering member-only perks such as community events, longer ride times etc.